-Division 300 of the Oregon Administrative Rules (OARs) articulates the minimum requirements for the plan fillings as well as the process for Commission approval of the plans.
-Further, In Order 24-326, the Commission adopted guidelines for wildfire mitigation plans.
+Division 300 of the Oregon Administrative Rules (OARs) articulates the minimum requirements for the Plan fillings as well as the process for Commission approval of the plans.
+Further, In Order 24-326, the Commission adopted guidelines for wildfire mitigation plans

-The Commission approved the PGE 2024 WMP in Order No. 24-232 and directed the Company to consult with Staff regarding implementation of Staff's recommendations in its future plans.
+The Commission approved the Idaho Power 2024 WMP in Order No. 24-231 and directed that the utility consult with Staff regarding the implementation of the recommendations in its future plans.